Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 # 'Analyse Your Own Data' - University of Cambridge Statistics Course

-***This directory contains all the scripts and data from the above course - attended on the 15th to 19th of April 2024.***
+***This directory contains all the scripts and data from the above course - attended by Jack Coutts from the 15th to the 19th of April 2024.***

 *The notes from the course are contained below in the README.*

 # Contents
 1. The Research Question
 2. Statistical Inference
+3. Hypothesis Testing

 ## 1. The Research Question